ShoreShop/ShoreModel_Benchmark/README.md

 ### Shoreline
-Shoreline data used in this workshop is derived from publich satellite (Landsat 5, 7, 8&9) images with [CoastSat](https://github.com/kvos/CoastSat) — a public toolbox. \
+The Shoreline data in `shorelines_obs.csv` used in this workshop is derived from publich satellite (Landsat 5, 7, 8&9) images with [CoastSat](https://github.com/kvos/CoastSat) — a public toolbox. \
-The satellite derived shoreline (SDS) data for model calibration/training starts from 1987 and ends at 2018 with 455 inequal time steps. \
+The satellite derived shoreline (SDS) data for model calibration/training starts from 1987 and ends at 2018 with 455 time steps. \
 The shoreline position (m) is defined as the distance between the landward end of a transect to the intersection of the shoreline and the transect. \
 The first colum shows the time of the record.
 Columns 2 to 10 are the shoreline position for each trasect respectively.

 Satellite derived shoreline position data matches the ground truth data in the Beach_X very well.
 <img src="figures/shorelines_temporal.jpg" width="800">

+For short-term shoreline prediction, The `shorelines_target_short.csv` contains the target dates from 2019 to 2023 for short-term shoreline prediction.
+All the shoreline position values are wiped out and will not be released before receiving all submissions.
+Participants need to fill these misssing values based on model results.
+In the evaluation stage, the predictions will be compared against the shoreline position data from the same source as the data used for calibration/training.

+For long-term shoreline prediction, `shorelines_target_long.csv` contains the shoreline data for 5/Jan/1951 as the context for long-term prediction.
+The shoreline data in other target dates need to be filled with the long-term shoreline prediction.
+In the evaluation stage, the predictions will be compared against the groud photogrammetry data at the target dates.

 ### Wave data
 The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.